Chapter 3 Matter: Structure And Properties Very Short Answer Type:

 Answer: The dimensional formula of pressure is : \(\left[\mathrm{ML}^{-1} \mathrm{~T}^{-2}\right]\).

 Question 6.
-What is the relation between density and specific gravity of a substance?
+What is the relation between the density and the specific gravity of a substance?

 Answer: The relation is ey of substance = specific gravity of the substance x density of water at 4°C.